 Students are also taught the ethical and performance standards of the accounting profession.
 Many schools also give students the opportunity to earn co-op credits while working in the field.
 After graduation, individuals may choose to study and take the CPA exam.
 While not a necessity for general property accounting work, becoming a CPA is necessary if a property accountant decides to start his or her own business and file with the Securities and Exchange Commission.
 Although eligibility requirements vary per state, the BLS notes that most states require applicants to have at least 150-credit hours of accounting-related coursework, even though most bachelor's degree programs are only 120-credit hours.
 Therefore, to qualify for CPA exams, individuals may need to take additional undergraduate or graduate level accounting courses, depending on state guidelines.

 Salary Statistics and Job Outlook

-Although the U.S. Bureau of Labor Statistics does not track data for property accountants specifically, it reported that the median annual salary for accountants and auditors in general was $67,190 in 2015.
-The hiring of new accountants and auditors was expected to rise 11% between 2014 and 2024, per the BLS, which is faster than average compared to all occupations.
+Although the U.S. Bureau of Labor Statistics does not track data for property accountants specifically, it reported that the median annual salary for accountants and auditors in general was $70,500 in 2018.
+The hiring of new accountants and auditors was expected to rise 6% between 2018 and 2028, per the BLS, which is as fast as average compared to all occupations.

 Becoming a property accountant requires a bachelor's degree in accounting.
 Certification is not required unless one will be filing documents with the Securities and Exchange Commission, but it can help to improve one's job outlook.
 Qualifications for the CPA exam vary per state, though they usually entail some coursework beyond a bachelor's program.